Home page

 Terry Pratchett, Philip Pullman, J K Rowling and Jacqueline Wilson know this too.
 We all agreed to chip in so that 2,400 books - that's 200 each of 12 titles - could be brailled and passed on for free to younger blind and visually impared children.
 The St James's Place Foundation have also funded this project.

 ClearVision, the postal lending library of Braille/print children's books, selected twelve of the books.
 Gartree Prison Braille Unit brailled the books and re-bound them to incorporate the brailled text.
 Bear-shaped bookmark, saying 'I could not bear to lose this book' The Inside Out Trust is managing the project.
-A list of the books is available over on the My Home Library website.

 Not everyone reads a book in one go - I know I don't.
 I thought that for the Home Library project you ought to have something a little bit more special than an old bus ticket or a chocolate wrapper to keep your place.